-But ironically, it’s this unwillingness to sacrifice anything, to give up anything, that makes us more miserable.
+Ironically, it is this unwillingness to sacrifice anything that makes us more miserable.

-As with anything else, happiness has costs.
-It is not free.
+Happiness has costs.
+Happiness is not free.
 And despite what Cover Girl or Tony Robbins or the Dalai Lama once told you, it’s not always easy breezy figuring out how to be happy either.
 Here’s how to start figuring out the ‘how’ of being happy.

-Many people believe that if they just collect a house, a spouse, a car, and 2.5 children, everything will be “perfect.”
-Life has a checklist.
-You check each item off, you get to be happy and old for a couple decades, then you die.
+Many people believe that if they just collect a house, a spouse, a car, and exactly 2.5 children, everything will be “perfect.”
+Tick each item off the list, be happy and old for a couple decades, and then you die.

-But life doesn’t work that way.
+Unfortunately, life doesn’t work that way.
 Problems don’t go away—they change and evolve.
-Today’s perfection becomes tomorrow’s swampy cesspool of shit, and the quicker we accept that the point of life is progress and not perfection, the sooner we can all order a pizza and go home.
+Today’s perfection becomes tomorrow’s swampy cesspool of shit, and the quicker we accept that the point of life is progress and not perfection1, the sooner we can all order a pizza and go home.

 Perfection is an idealization.
-It’s something that is approached but never reached.
+It can be approached but never reached.
 Whatever your conception of “perfect” is in your pretty little head, it is, in itself, an imperfect unattainable idea.
 In reality though, it does not exist.

 We don’t get to decide what perfection is.
-We don’t know.
 All we can know is what is better or worse than what is now.
 And even then we’re often wrong.

-When we let go of our conception of what is perfect and what “should” be, we relieve ourselves of the stress and frustration of living up to some arbitrary standard.
+When we let go of our conception of what is perfect and what “should” be2, we relieve ourselves of the stress and frustration of living up to some arbitrary standard.
 And usually, this standard isn’t even ours!
-It’s a standard we adopted from other people.
+It’s a standard we adopted from other people3.

 Accepting imperfection is hard because it forces us to accept that we have to live with things we don’t like.
-We don’t want to give that up.
-We want to hold on to control and let the whole world know how Canadian democracy should be and why the season finale to Game of Thrones was possibly the worst thing that’s ever happened.
+We want to hold onto control and let the whole world know how Western democracy should be and why the season finale to Game of Thrones was possibly the worst thing that’s ever happened.
 If only the world would cater to my wants, then everything would be better.

 But life will never conform to all of our desires.
 Ever.
 And we will always be wrong about something, in some way.
-Ironically, it’s the acceptance of this that allows us to be happy with it, allowing us to appreciate the flaws in ourselves and in others.
+Ironically, it’s the acceptance of this that allows us to be happy, allowing us to appreciate the flaws in ourselves and in others4,5.
 And that, my friends, is a good thing.

 Blaming the world for our problems is the easy way out.
 It’s tempting and it can even be satisfying.
 When we blame others, we get to be the victims and we get to be all emo and indignant at all of the terrible injustices that have been inflicted upon us.
 We wallow in our imagined victimhood so as to make ourselves feel unique and special in ways in which we never got to feel unique and special anywhere else.

 But our problems are not unique.
 And we are not special.

 The truth is usually somewhere around “both,”—although it varies from situation to situation.
 But the point is that you can only fix your own imperfections and not the imperfections of others.
 Your self, your control, your work.
-So you may as well get to work on them.
+So you may as well get started.

 Sure, shit happens.
 It’s not your fault a drunk driver hit you and you lost your leg to a botched surgery.
-But it’s your responsibility to recover from that loss, both physically and emotionally.
+But it is your responsibility to recover from that loss, both physically and emotionally.
 So get recovering.